Hindley Street: 20th century

 The Metro Theatre was one of Adelaide's earliest cinemas, and a noted example of Art Deco architecture, was designed by American theatre architect Thomas W. Lamb in association with local architect F. Kenneth Milne.
 Built on the site of Conrad's butcher shop on the northeast corner of Victoria Street, it opened on 6 October 1939, a luxurious building which included air-conditioning, and accommodated an audience of 1,286 in stalls, dress circle, and lounge.
 It existed on the corner of Hindley and Victoria Street for many years until it was closed in 1972, then subsequently redeveloped in 1975 as a modern four-screen Greater Union cinema complex, called Hindley Cinemas 1–4.
 It was here that the film Picnic at Hanging Rock (1975) had its world premiere.
 This cinema would not endure either; it was closed in 1991 and demolished in 2005, with an apartment building built on the site.
 As of 2022 a KFC outlet occupies the ground floor, with student accommodation above it.

+Cinemas were big in the 1960s.
+The My Fair Lady Theatre was built specifically for the release of the film My Fair Lady in 1966, and British Empire Films and RKO Radio Pictures set up offices on the street.

-In the 1970s, 1980s and 1990s, Hindley Street became known for its diversity: coffee lounges, restaurants, pubs, ice and roller skating rinks, late-night chemist, theatres, cinemas, "alternative" bookshops and retail outlets were available along the strip.
+In the 1970s, 1980s, and 1990s, Hindley Street became known for its diversity: coffee lounges, restaurants, pubs, ice and roller skating rinks, a late-night chemist, theatres, cinemas, "alternative" bookshops and retail outlets were available along the strip.
 It was by this time Adelaide's unofficial "nightlife" street, and had also acquired a somewhat seedy reputation.
+Cabaret, strip clubs, and nightclubs were established in the street.
+The street became known as being Adelaide's red light district.

 In 1982, West End Brewery moved to Thebarton and the building was demolished.

-In the 1990s, it gained a reputation for being Adelaide's red light district.

 21st century

-In the early 2000s, the street experienced somewhat of a decline, with several shops closing and left vacant or boarded up, and consequent lack of daytime foot traffic.
+In the early 2000s, the street experienced somewhat of a decline, with several shops closing and left vacant or boarded up, and a consequent lack of daytime foot traffic.
 Late-night alcohol-fuelled violence and drunken behaviour along the street drove the Adelaide City Council to introduce a 3am lockout, in which all business (predominantly nightclubs) must refuse entry after 3am.

 Location and description

-Hindley Street located in the north-west quarter of the centre of Adelaide.
+Hindley Street is located in the north-west quarter of the centre of Adelaide.
 It runs between King William Street and West Terrace.

 Two pedestrianised streets which run between Hindley and Currie Streets are notable for their historical value, restaurants, bars, and specialist shops: Leigh Street and Peel Street.

 In the 21st century, Hindley Street has been given new life by urban renewal and UniSA's City West campus and a number of businesses, creating the city's West End precinct.

+There is a heritage walk with a guide provided by the city council.